atlan-antillia/EfficientNet-Lung-Colon-Cancer/README.md

 <br>

 <h2>
-<a id="2">2 Python classes for Breast Cancer Classification</a>
+<a id="2">2 Python classes for Lung Colon Cancer Classification</a>
 </h2>
-We have defined the following python classes to implement our Breast Cancer Classification.<br>
+We have defined the following python classes to implement our Lung Colon Cancer Classification.<br>
 <li>
 <a href="./ClassificationReportWriter.py">ClassificationReportWriter</a>
 </li>